mileycyiza-droid/pdb_lab_oracle/README.md

 EXEC DBMS_XDB_CONFIG.SETHTTPSPORT(5501);

 ## Conclusion:

-All tasks completed successfully.
-The environment is ready for PL/SQL development work.# pdb_lab_oracle
+All assignment objectives were successfully met, resulting in a fully configured Oracle database environment.
+The creation of the primary PDB (`mi_pdb_28220`) and demonstration of PDB lifecycle management through creation and deletion exercises provided practical experience in database administration.
+With Oracle APEX configured and user `mireille_plsqlauca_28220` properly authenticated, the environment is now prepared for comprehensive PL/SQL development and future database projects.
+This hands-on experience has established a solid foundation in Oracle database management essential for academic and professional growth.